+For example, don’t say you have a strong interest in the sciences without actually providing some support that is this the case.
 Similarly, don’t spout out a list of qualities (teamwork, the importance of communication, etc.) without providing some real-world examples of why they’re important.

+Although unfair for those who don’t consider themselves strong writers, the truth is, good writing makes a big difference.
 All too often, students send us personal statements littered with grammatical errors – for example, one of the big things many students seem to struggle with is the correct and effective use of commas.

 When it comes to the structure of your personal statement, it’s simple – just be organised with your content.
 If two things aren’t strongly related, then start a new paragraph.

-For example, if you’re writing a paragraph on work experience in a hospital environment and want to talk about the GP next, it’s probably best to start a new paragraph for the GP; however, if you’re on the theme of communication, and you found a nice story that illustrate its importance from both the hospital and GP, then it’s reasonable to talk about this using examples from both your GP and hospital experiences in the same paragraph.
+For example, if you’re writing a paragraph on work experience in a hospital environment and want to talk about the GP next, it’s probably best to start a new paragraph for the GP; however, if you’re on the theme of communication, and you found a nice story that illustrates its importance from both the hospital and GP, then it’s reasonable to talk about this using examples from both your GP and hospital experiences in the same paragraph.

 In a nutshell, lump related things together to make the reader’s life easier.
 Along with this, try to have some kind of connecting sentence that links between different themes for better flow, but only if you have enough space.

-Never be content with your statement until you’ve at least drafted it several times; many of us had drafted our statements at least 20 times before we handed it in.
+Our final principle is this: keep drafting your personal statement, chipping away at it paragraph by paragraph, sentence by sentence.
+Never be content with your statement until you’ve at least drafted it several times; many of us had drafted our statements at least 20 times before we handed them in.

-You can redraft based on your own thoughts (constantly reread your personal statement as if you were a super harsh critic), and you should constantly send out your personal statement out to doctors and medical students, as well as teachers – but make sure you send what you think is a strong draft (one you could pretty much submit) so as to not waste their time.
+You can redraft based on your own thoughts (constantly reread your personal statement as if you were a super harsh critic), and you should send out your personal statement to willing doctors and medical students, as well as teachers – but make sure you send what you think is a strong draft (one you could pretty much submit) so as to not waste their time.